Berluscones

-Berluscones is an Italian press jargon referring to politicians who broadly share the political vision of Silvio Berlusconi.
-Generally it is used with joking or negative connotation, since implies uncritical adhesion to the leader thesis and loyalty to the person rather than to the ideals.
+Berluscones is an Italian press jargon referring to politicians who broadly share Berlusconism, the political vision of Silvio Berlusconi.
+Generally, it is used with joking or negative connotation, since implies uncritical adhesion to the leader thesis and loyalty to the person rather than to the ideals.

 Invented by the journalist and left-wing politician Curzio Maltese, the term derives from the more generic peones (Spanish term indicating the lackland labourers in Mexico led by Pancho Villa) that in Italy indicates those low-visibility parliamentarians that are considered useful only for the vote expression based on the indications of the several party leaders.

 Some people, like Giuliano Ferrara, described themselves so.
+Others, like Fausto Bertinotti, were accused of being "Berluscommunists".